 Identification relates to entering a name or username when a person claims to be a user of your app.
 Authentication should prove that they are who they are.
 After the system has identified and authenticated them, the next step is to determine what they are authorized to do.

-Your team should design each step with special care.
+Your product team should design each step with special care.
 The trick is in enabling users to complete the authentication rapidly and with minimal effort without compromising security.

 Passwords are still a popular authentication method.
 Basic safety parameters, such as enforcing at least 14 characters in length, mandatory use of special characters, password expiration, etc., are a must for apps with financial transactions.